MAPs I for Daily Living – Live Online via Zoom Meetings

 Each class is a combination of lecture, practice, and group feedback and discussion.

-MAPs is taught in a context of a supportive community environment with classes no larger than 30-40 students.
+MAPs is taught in a context of a supportive community environment with classes no larger than 20 students in the online format and 30-40 students in-person.
 Students report that the group support was one of the most helpful and inspiring aspects of the class.

 - The class meets weekly for two hours per week for six weeks

-- Students complete daily home practice meditation assignments starting at five minutes a day and working up to 20 minutes daily by the end of the course.
+- Students complete daily home practice mindfulness assignments starting at five minutes a day and working up to 20 minutes daily by the end of the course.

 - Overview of Mindfulness